Cruise Passenger Assistance

 Compensation for Cruise Line Cancellation; Death or Injury during Voyage

-FMC requires cruise lines to have a bond or other financial surety available to refund passenger deposits if the cruise line fails to provide a scheduled cruise (performance) or for death or injury on a voyage (casualty).
+FMC requires cruise lines to have a bond or other financial surety available to refund passenger deposits in the event of nonperformance or for death or injury on a voyage.
 This requirement applies to cruise lines that embark from a U.S. port and have at least 50 berth accommodations.

 There are multiple government agencies that have jurisdiction over cruise safety and security concerns:

 Cruise Line Incident Reporting Statistics (Department of Transportation)

 Cruise Ship Passengers (Department of State)